-All in all, if you’re looking for the perfect European winter destination to escape the cold, then Málaga is an excellent choice for you!
+All in all, if you’re looking for the perfect place to spend winter in Spain, then Málaga is an excellent choice for you!

 Winter in Spain- how warm does it get in Malaga in December?

-Warmest places in Mainland Spain for winter sunshine- Barcelona
+Warmest places in Mainland Spain in winter – Barcelona

 Things to do in Barcelona in winter

-Even if the beach is not suitable for swimming in winter, there are still plenty of things to do in Barcelona.
-You can still go for a walk on the beach without it being overcrowded by tourists, like it is in the summer.
+Even if the beach is not suitable for swimming in winter, there are still plenty of things to do in Barcelona in winter.
+You can still go for a walk on the beach without it being overcrowded by tourists like it is in the summer.

 Is Barcelona really one of the warmest place in Spain in winter?